pyscf/pyscf/README.md

   This problem relates to MKL v11.1 on intel64 architecture.
 Currently, there is no solution for the combination of Python + MKL 11.1 + AVX.
-  You need either change to other MKL version or drop mkl_avx:
+  You need either change to other MKL version (10.*, 11.0, 11.2) or disable mkl_avx:

         BLA_VENDOR=Intel10_64lp_seq cmake .. -DDISABLE_AVX=1